 WDaS is connected to Ontario, New Brunswick & Manitoba curriculum for grades 7 & 8.
 It will help you engage your students in project-based and inquiry learning, connect them with their local community, foster water stewardship and global citizenship, develop 21st century competencies, and gain skills in technology, creativity, leadership, and more!

-Our winners are as follows.
-Click the links to view their films!
+Our winners and other honourees are below.
+Click the titles to view their films!